WBC scanLeukocyte scan

 How the Test is Performed

 Blood will be taken from one of your veins.
-White blood cells are separated from the rest of the blood sample and then mixed with a small amount of a radioactive material (radioisotope) called indium-111.
-The cells with the radioactive material are considered "tagged."
+White blood cells are separated from the rest of the blood sample.
+They are then mixed with a small amount of a radioactive material (radioisotope) called indium-111.
+These cellsare considered "tagged."

-About 2 or 3 hours later, the tagged white blood cells are returned to your body through injection into a vein.
+The tagged white blood cells are returned to your body through an inject into the vein2-3 hours later.
 The tagged cells gather in areas of inflammation or infection.

 The scan takes about 1 or 2 hours.
 The scanner is usually located in a hospital, but often the test can be performed on an outpatient basis.